-5.1 Charging for sound- and television-programme transmissions except those via satellite, radio or intercontinental submarine cable circuits
+- 5.1 Charging for the provision of circuits for international sound- and television-programme transmissions except those via satellite, radio or intercontinental submarine cable circuits - 5.1.1 The charge normally should be made up of the following elements: - a) a fixed charge for the preparation and operation per transmission and per country having an interconnection point (whatever the number of interconnecting points within the terminal and transit countries);

-- 5.1.1 The charge normally should be made up of the following elements: - a) a fixed charge for the preparation and operation per transmission and per country having an interconnecting point (whatever the number of interconnecting points within the terminal and transit countries); - b) a charge per minute of transmission per terminal country, which may be expressed differently for: - a sending terminal, - a receiving terminal, - a branching terminal in a multiple transmission; - c) a charge per minute of transmission and per interconnecting point in a transit country; - d) a charge per minute of transmission based on the length of line; - e) any special expenses incurred in the setting up of special circuits to connect with existing facilities and any special charges for use of national facilities not covered by the charges of a) and d) above.
+- b) a charge per minute of provision of circuits per terminal country, which may be expressed differently for: - a sending terminal, - a receiving terminal, - a branching terminal in a multiple-destination transmission; - c) a charge per minute of provision of circuits and per interconnection point in a transit country; - d) a charge per minute of provision of circuits based on the length of line; - e) any special expenses incurred in the setting up of special circuits to connect with existing facilities and any special charges for use of national facilities not covered by the charges of a) and d) above.

-5.1.2 The use of a sound circuit established on a subcarrier of a channel used for television transmission is charged as for a sound circuit provided for an independent sound-programme transmission.
+5.1.2 The provision of a sound-programme circuit established on a subcarrier of a channel used for television transmission is charged as for a sound circuit provided for an independent sound-programme transmission.